braitsch/node-login/readme.md

 		> cd node-login
 		> npm install

-3. In a separate shell start the MongoDB daemon.
+3. In a separate shell start MongoDB.

 		> mongod

-4. From within the node-login directory, start the server.
+4. From within the node-login directory start the server.

 		> node app